logo

 “No!”
 Baldy rejected my offer after a while.
 “But here’s a deal for you!
 We could kill you and make sure it feels like torture.
 Is that okay?
 Do you wanna have one last cigarette?”

 “Listen to me.”
 Being in a hurry to save myself, I pleaded.
-“I’ve known all your deals for a very long time, all right?
-So if I wanted to mess with you, I would’ve done it so far!
-But that’s not what I care about, you know.
-You can still go on with your smuggling business, bribing the officials, money laundering, transfers to offshore bank accounts, and everything else!
+“You know I’ve known all your deals for a very long time, right?
+I would’ve done it already if I wanted to mess with you.
+But that’s not what I care about!
+As far as I’m concerned, you can still go on with your smuggling business, bribing the officials, money laundering, transfers to offshore bank accounts, and everything else.
 Why put it all at risk by killing me for no reason?”

 No one reacted to my solemn and totally inadequate oath.
 Whether the bitch was going to regret anything or not, and until when, I didn’t have the slightest idea, but I would have surely laughed my ass off if I were them and I had heard myself declaring such a hollow and ridiculous phrase.
-However, the guys remained calm, their faces lacking any emotion.

 “And you won’t tell anybody about the money laundering or bribed officials?”
 Larry wanted to be sure.